manuelhuber/manuel-huber.de/_posts/2017-09-28-state-of-the-game-part-ii.md

 Other ideas for interceptor functions:

-Invulnerability &#8211; negate all damage but apply healing.
-This would need to have a high order so it&#8217;s applied after after additive dmg modifiers.
+Invulnerability - negate all damage but apply healing.
+This would need to have a high order so it's applied after after additive dmg modifiers.

 ```csharp
 (amount) => Matf.Max(0,amount);